CX 263/363 - Access the page on moodle here.

 Module tutors: Clare Rowan

-- should possess a knowledge of the key political, cultural and social developments in the Roman Empire in the period from Antoninus Pius to Constantine (AD 138-337).
+- Students should possess a knowledge of the key political, cultural and social developments in the Roman Empire in the period from Antoninus Pius to Constantine, and have a good understanding of different types of ancient materials (literary genres, sculpture, etc) and how to approach them.

-- develop an improved awareness of how this period of history has been constructed by scholars, artists, politicians and others, from the Renaissance to the present day
+- Students should develop an improved awareness of how this period of history has been constructed by scholars, artists, politicians and others, from the Renaissance to the present day

 - have enhanced research, writing and communication skills